Metric geometry of locally compact groups

 On the quotient space $G / H_0$, we define an ultrametric $\underline d$ by

 By the observation above, this does not depend on the choices of $g$ and $g'$ in their classes modulo $H_0$.
 Because of the hypothesis on the sequence $(H_n)_{n \ge 0}$, the diameter of the ultrametric space $(G/H_0, \underline d)$ is infinite.
-The natural action of $G$ on $G/H_0$ is continuous, isometric, and transitive; in particular, it has unbounded orbits with respect to $\underline d$.
+The natural action of $G$ on $G/H_0$ is continuous, isometric, transitive, and its unique $G$-orbit is unbounded with respect to $\underline d$.

 \ref{iDEpropuncountablecof} $\Rightarrow$ \ref{iiDEpropuncountablecof} Consider a continuous action of an LC-group $G$ on an ultrametric space $(X, d)$, and a point $x_0 \in X$.
 For every integer $n \ge 0$, define $H_n = \{g \in G \mid d(gx_0, x_0) < n+1 \}$; it is an open subgroup of $G$.
 Moreover $G = \bigcup_{n \ge 0} H_n$.
 If $G$ has uncountable cofinality, then $G = H_n$ for some $n \ge 0$, and it follows that every $G$-orbit in $X$ is bounded. \end{proof}